Liquid Markup Filters

 map

-Returns only specified elements in an array
+Returns only the specified elements in an array

 {{scholarships | map: 'names'}}